DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/05spleak.md

 kicking.
 She kept asking where in America I’d live exactly.
 What would I do to pay the rent?
 What could I do, now, to get closer to this dream situation?
 Answering those questions required a lot of research.
-Although this made the computer interface feel like a meeting point for mine and Spleak’s cultural differences, the tech guys did not design it exactly for that.
+Although this made the computer’s interface feel like a meeting point for mine and Spleak’s cultural differences, the tech guys did not design it exactly for that.